TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Study Design

 \item What is the performance of TVR on traceability link recovery between stakeholder requirements and system requirements?

-LLMs can not only be used for traceability validation but also for missing links recovery by determining if there is valid traceability between any two requirements that are not linked.
+LLMs can be used not only for traceability validation but also for missing-link recovery by determining whether valid traceability exists between any two requirements that are not linked.
 This research question leverages our TVR approach to recover missing links and evaluates its accuracy. \end{enumerate}